ebmorran/ebmorran.github.io/ebmorran.github.io/content/cibc/newcomer-account.md

 * After upload, the user wasn't informed they'd have to wait for manual document review to continue.
 * Approval and rejection were silent: users had to deduce what happened by scanning down the page.

-Instead, I proposed a messaging framework to create a clear, predictable path through document verification, reducing visual searching and decision fatigue, supporting acccessibility and building trust during a sensitive onboarding process.
+Instead, I proposed a messaging framework to create a clear, predictable path through document verification, reducing visual searching and decision fatigue, supporting accessibility and building trust during a sensitive onboarding process.

 ## Guiding users forward with clear status messages
 | Flow step | Before | After |